zulianp/learnhpc/courses/coding/0_getting_started.md

 Before starting make sure you have the following installed in your system:

-- A development toolkit (e.g., X-Code command line tools on MacOS, Visual Studio on Windows, ...)
+- A development toolkit (e.g., XCode command line tools on MacOS, Visual Studio on Windows, ...)
 - A `C/C++` compiler (e.g., gcc, clang, or vsc)
 - The `Python 3` interpreter
 - Git